-Although not so many people get a chance to move to Denmark, those who do it with their eyes on particular targets always turn out very successful.
+Although not so many people get a chance of moving to Denmark, those who do it with their eyes on particular targets always turn out very successful.
 So, it is important to first have the urge, morale and motivation to explore, contribute to the building of the country.

 What not to do in Denmark